-Registered Dental Assistant or Dental Anesthesia Assistant with Anesthesia Assisting Permit
+Dental Anesthesia Assistant with Anesthesia Assisting Permit

-To be authorized to perform specified anesthesia assisting functions under the supervision of a dentist authorized by permit to provide moderate sedation, deep sedation or general anesthesia, a Registered Dental Assistant or Dental Anesthesia Assistant may earn a Class I or a Class II anesthesia assistant permit.
+To be authorized to perform specified anesthesia assisting functions under the supervision of a dentist authorized by permit to provide moderate sedation, deep sedation or general anesthesia, a Dental Anesthesia Assistant may earn a Class I or a Class II anesthesia assistant permit.

-To earn a Class I anesthesia assistant permit, a Registered Dental Assistant or Dental Anesthesia Assistant must:
+To earn a Class I anesthesia assistant permit, a Dental Anesthesia Assistant must:

-I. Complete a board-approved dental anesthesia assistant education and training course

-II.
-Submit proof of current certification status from the American Association of Oral and Maxillofacial Surgeons dental anesthesia assistant national certification, or a board-approved competency examination
+- I. Complete a board-approved dental anesthesia assistant education and training course AND - II.
+Submit proof of current certification status from the American Association of Oral and Maxillofacial Surgeons dental anesthesia assistant national certification, or a board-approved competency examination AND - III.

-III.
 Hold current and valid certification for health care provider basic life support, or advanced cardiac life support or pediatric advanced life support

 IV.
-Provide a copy of a valid North Dakota general anesthesia, deep sedation, or moderate sedation permit of the dentist where the registered dental assistant will be performing anesthesia assistant services
+Provide a copy of a valid North Dakota general anesthesia, deep sedation, or moderate sedation permit of the dentist where the assistant will be performing anesthesia assistant services